FireEye Inc. (FEYE) upgraded Issued by Wall Street Gurus

 FEYE’s Market Performance

-FEYE stocks went down by -1.35% for the week, with a monthly drop of -8.58% and a quarterly performance of 6.01%, while its annual performance rate touched 69.08%.
-The volatility ratio for the week stands at 2.56% while the volatility levels for the past 30 days are set at 3.77% for FireEye Inc..
-The simple moving average for the period of the last 20 days is -1.51% for FEYE stocks with a simple moving average of 10.89% for the last 200 days.
+FEYE stocks went up by 1.19% for the week, with a monthly jump of 12.16% and a quarterly performance of 5.36%, while its annual performance rate touched 73.15%.
+The volatility ratio for the week stands at 2.70% while the volatility levels for the past 30 days are set at 3.09% for FireEye Inc..
+The simple moving average for the period of the last 20 days is 2.48% for FEYE stocks with a simple moving average of 14.12% for the last 200 days.

 Analysts’ Opinion of FEYE